Left govt, police trying to save those responsible for vet student's death: UDF

 The victim's father also claimed that some women students were also named in the anti-ragging squad's report, but no police action has been taken against them or the dean.

-On Monday, a controversial order issued by the college reinstating 33 students who had been suspended earlier in connection with the student's death was cancelled after Governor Arif Mohammed Khan intervened.
+On Monday, a controversial order issued by the college reinstating 33 students who had been suspended earlier in connection with the student's death was cancelled after Governor Arif Mohammed Khan,who is the chancellor of the university, intervened.

 On learning about the incident, Khan directed the Vice Chancellor of Kerala Veterinary and Animal Sciences University in Wayanad, P C Saseendran, to cancel the order reinstating the students suspended for their alleged link to the death of Sidharathan, official sources said.